Taking your baby to have their first vaccinations can be a bit upsetting. Here are some answers to the questions that parents often ask.

 Q. Is it safe to have so many vaccinations at once?

-Rest assured that the vaccination schedule has been fully tested and researched to make sure it’s safe.
-Babies’ immune systems actually cope very well with several vaccinations at once.
-If fact, if a baby were given 11 vaccines all at the same time, they would actually only use 0.1% of their immune system to respond to them!
+Babies’ immune systems cope very well with several vaccinations at once.
+If a baby had 11 vaccines all at the same time, they would actually only use 0.1% of their immune system to respond to them!
 Remember, your baby is exposed to lots of germs every day.

 Q. Are there any children who shouldn’t be vaccinated?

-If your baby has a fever on the day of the appointment, your GP or practice nurse may advise you to put off the vaccination for a few days.
+If your baby has a fever on the day of the appointment, your GP or practice nurse may advise you to delay the vaccination for a few days.

 If your child has had a severe allergic reaction to a previous vaccination or to one of the ingredients, then they shouldn’t have a further dose.
 You should also talk to your GP if you have a family history of allergies, eczema or febrile convulsions.